chs415009/Pymoney/README.md

 __4.__ <br>
 <img src="./readme pics/3 view cat.png" width="800">

-* Before recording, you can use "view categories" to see the built-in categories that helps identify records you want to add.<br>
+* Before recording, you can use "view categories" to see the built-in categories that help identify records you want to add.<br>
-* The stairs-like structure means different levels of those categories.
+* The hierarchical structure represents different levels of those categories.
 <br>

 ## -- Add --
 __5.__ <br>
 <img src="./readme pics/4 add.png" width="800">

-* The "add" functions must input with a regular format (shown in the image).<br>
+* The "add" command must be entered with a specific format (shown in the image).<br>
-* You can add one or also more records at a time.
+* You can add one or multiple records at a time.
 <br>

 __6.__ <br>